Adding This Food to Your Breakfast Could Help You Lose Weight

 If breakfast is the most important meal of the day, then you better get it right.
 Picking a healthy, filling breakfast can set your day up for a chain of good food choices.
 Best of all, there’s a way to lose weight by adding to your morning meal instead of cutting foods out.

 Even though their sweetness makes them feel like a treat, berries are low-calorie—you don’t have to worry about going overboard.
 Stir some into your yogurt, blend them into a smoothie, or have a cup on the side with your eggs.
 Even better: Add them to this breakfast that helps you burn calories all day.
 When they’re not in season, skip the overpriced cartons and stick with frozen—they’re just as nutritious.
-(Don’t miss these other myths about frozen food you need to stop believing.)
 No matter how you eat them, they’ll keep you full and help you shed that extra fat.